niooii/osu/stuff/stuff.md

 Yeah osu neural network time..

 Inspired largely by [Guilherme Brandt's](https://github.com/GuiBrandt/OsuLearn) project!
-Most of the parsing and ruleset code was straight from his repository, as well as many architectural ideas, so big thanks to him.
+Most of the parsing and ruleset code was straight from his repository, as well as many architectural ideas and the pygame preview stuff, so big thanks to him.

+P.S.
+I am relatively new to machine learning so if I get some things wrong please correct me

 ### Background
 If you're reading this, chances are you know what osu! is.
 If you don't,